-Unless you're camping, you need to work out your itinerary in advance because often accommodation is very limited and booked up early.
+Unless you’re camping, you need to work out your itinerary in advance and get it booked.
+As the Coast to Coast goes through many small villages, and is a very popular route, accommodation is very limited and booked up early.

 There are a couple of different possible itineraries and I have listed three: 12 days, 14 days and 15 days.
 Based on my experience I recommend the 15 day one.
 The 12 day version includes some very long distances and is recommended only for fit and experienced walkers.